Walking in the Vale of Pewsey

 Places to eat and drink along the way:

-The Crown & Anchor in Ham - a lovely village pub, with B&B and restaurant, log fire and beer garden - refurbished and reopened in June 2019.
+The Crown & Anchor in Ham - a lovely village pub, with B&B and restaurant, log fire and beer garden.
+Dog friendly.

 More about the Vale of Pewsey